 Check Scotts Broadcast Spreader on a smooth surface.
 This way, you can make sure that the selected range works for your needs.
 Fill it up on the pavement.
 Filling the tank on a paved surface, such as a sidewalk or driveway, can more easily collect seeds or fertilizers that are accidentally spilled.
 Move the Scotts Broadcast Spreader slowly and steadily.

 Work without being distracted.
 If you have to stop the spreader, make sure the Scotts Broadcast Spreader is closed.
 Clean it after each use.
 This will prevent cross-contamination of seeds and fertilizer.
 You will also ensure that the device lasts longer.

 Scotts Broadcast Spreader has large wheels.
 Lubricate the wheels after every 2 or 3 days or when you need it.
 This will help Scotts Broadcast Spreader move smoothly and unobstructed.
 When moving the Scotts Broadcast Spreader, put the handle go slowly in your lawn.

 Scotts Broadcast Spreaders are perfect for small to large lawns.
 They have manufactured all types of lawn spreaders.
-From their online app, you can get the measurement idea of fertilizers to add in the spreader.
+From their online app, you can get the measurement idea of fertilizers to add to the spreader.
 When it comes to elements related to lawn care, Scotts is a reliable brand.

 During use, Scotts Broadcast Spreaders show problems.
 Here, I have presented how to fix a Scotts broadcast spreader issues quickly.
-They are efficient and ensure high-capacity.
+They are efficient and ensure high capacity.
 It just needs proper maintenance.